Odubolaoluwatimilehin/Data-Upload-Script/README.md

 # Data Upload Script
-A Script to Upload or Delete data in MongoDB Using CommandLine Interface
+A Script to Upload or Delete data in MongoDB using CLI

-#### Connect the script to your database
+#### Connect the script to your database.

 Replace the model in the require file appropriately.